-Heart disease is the leading cause of death in the United States.
-Every year, it is responsible for one in four deaths, killing more people than cancer.
-Taking care of the heart and the cardiovascular system should be a top priority for everyone—and the importance of heart health is not lost on the healthcare system.
+You don’t need to be a medical professional to know that heart disease is a leading cause of death in the United States.
+Every year, it is responsible for one in four deaths, killing more people than cancer.1 Taking care of the heart and cardiovascular system should be a top priority for everyone—and the importance of heart health is not lost on the healthcare system.

 Given that the heart and the system supporting it is so important, it should be no surprise that there are healthcare professionals of all stripes who specialize in cardiology.
 Cardiac care nurses treat and care for patients with a variety of heart diseases or conditions.

 If you are curious about what it’s like to be a cardiac nurse, then keep reading.
 We’ve detailed the specialty to help you see what makes cardiac nursing so vital.

 Cardiac nurses, also called cardiovascular nurses or cardiology nurses, are registered nurses (RNs) who specialize in the cardiovascular system.
 They work with patients who have heart problems by following the treatment plan a cardiologist assigns, monitoring patient progress and administering medication to help the healing process.

 The daily tasks of a cardiac nurse can vary based on the work setting.
 Cardiac nurses working in acute care scenarios might spend a lot of time using defibrillators, for example—responding to patients in cardiac arrest.
 Cardiac nurses working in a surgical setting are more likely to spend their time preparing patients for surgery and helping them recover afterwards.